How to Improve Loyalty Redemption Rate?

 Research on B2B loyalty has primarily focused on the main brand rather than the channel members.
 However, the existence of metrics like redemption rate today is promising since they imply special care for the customer aspect.
 There lies the awareness and the wish to understand your partners more behind these metrics.
 Like Apex Loyalty, platforms adopting these metrics are a gateway to a more fruitful loyalty experience.

 Anyone familiar with the dynamics of B2B would appreciate the following words of common sense in the trade context: Retaining old customers is way harder than acquiring new ones.
-We can say that this also applies to your relationship with channel partners that you value deeply.
-Rewarding them is indeed an appealing way for cultivating engagement, but it’s not a simple act as it may sound.
+This also applies to your relationship with channel partners that you value deeply.
+Rewarding them is an appealing way to cultivate engagement, but it’s not as simple as it may sound.

 Challenges in Increasing Redemption Rate